 Sakura kirigami DIY download for you

-If you want to bring a bit of Japanese spring into your home, I have a very nice DIY for you here.
-A garland of cherry blossom petals, which you fold and cut out.
-As soon as scissors are involved, you call such a folding project “kirigami”.
-It takes some practice, but before you know it you have made a whole mountain and you can easily thread it onto a thread with a thick needle.
+If you want to bring a little bit of Japanese spring into your home, I have a really fun DIY for you.
+A garland of cherry blossom leaves, which you fold and cut out.
+As soon as scissors are used, you call such a folding project “kirigami”.
+It takes some practice, but before you know it you have made a whole mountain and you can easily thread it with a thick needle.

-Keep an eye on the Roppongi blog for beautiful Japan DIYs , recipes, traditions, travel tips and other nice Japan facts.
-You will be amazed at how fun and beautiful Japan is!
+Keep an eye on the Roppongi blog anyway for beautiful Japan DIYs , recipes, traditions, travel tips and other nice Japan facts.
+You will be amazed at how nice and beautiful Japan is!

-The chrysanthemum is actually the official flower of the country, also a symbol of the imperial court, but the image of the sakura really takes on iconic forms!
-For centuries, sakura trees and blossom petals have been featured in Japan's history, culture and daily life.
+Actually, the chrysanthemum is the official flower of the country, also a symbol of the imperial court, but the image of the sakura really takes on iconic forms!
+For centuries, sakura trees and blossoms have been found in history, culture and daily life in Japan.

-Paintings, woodcuts, folding screens and scrolls - you name it, they depict famous places where sakura blooms.
-These places are, for example, at the foot of Mount Fuji, at Buddhist temples, at Himeji Castle and in Yoshino Park.
+Paintings, woodcuts, screens and scrolls you can't think of anything that doesn't feature famous places where the sakura blooms.
+These places include the foothills of the Fuji, Buddhist temples, Himeji Castle and Yoshino Park.
 Nowadays there are even anime and manga in this spring theme and the blossom petal is also a common tattoo image.
-In applied art you encounter sakura on tableware, kimono, bento and paper.
+In applied art you will find sakura on tableware, kimono, bento and paper.

-The leaves and buds of the sakura are edible and can be found pickled in traditional confectionery, but also as tea.
+The leaves and buds of the sakura are edible and can be found pickled in traditional sweets, but also as a tea.

-This is Mount Fuji -富士山 - with its 3776 meters it is the highest mountain in Japan (also a volcano)
+This is Mount Fuji -富士山 - is the highest mountain in Japan (also a volcano) at 3776 meters.

-It won't surprise you that you can buy a lot of sakura beauty at Roppongi , the Dutch online go-to for tips, stories, great offers, recipes and news from Japan.
+It will come as no surprise that you can buy a great deal of sakura beauty at Roppongi , the Dutch online go to for tips, stories, great deals, recipes and news from Japan.
 Make it spring!

 💬 Tell me, are you going to try this too?